thenlevy/perso.ens-lyon-nicolas.levy/README.md

 ### Related to ENSnano

 * > Levy, N., & Mills, A., & Bellot, G., & Schabanel, N. (2022).
 Rule-of-thumb-free geometry-driven design of
   > arbitrary complex curved DNA origami with ENSnano.
-Abstract published in the 28th International Conference on
+Abstract accepted for presentation at the 28th International
-  > DNA computing and Molecular Programming (DNA 28, New Mexico)
+  > Conference on DNA computing and Molecular Programming (DNA 28, New Mexico)

 * > Levy, N., & Schabanel, N. (2021).
 ENSnano: A 3D Modeling Software for DNA Nanostructures.
   > In 27th International Conference on DNA Computing and Molecular Programming (DNA 27).